Agalisiga “Chuj” Mackey

 Washington, D.C.

 What better way to celebrate the 50th anniversary of go-go, the official music of Washington, D.C., than by welcoming back the Chuck Brown Band, now led by Wiley Brown, son of the “Godfather of Go-Go,” Chuck Brown.
+The go-go sound is firmly rooted in D.C.’s Black neighborhoods; created, nurtured, and sustained by a whole community over generations, but almost everyone agrees that the originator of the sound was guitarist, singer, and bandleader Chuck Brown and his band The Soul Searchers.
 Nearly 15 years after the passing of their legendary founder and bandleader, the pioneering group continues to lay down the signature go-go beat for legions of fans nationwide.

 Wyatt Ellis